 Sunset Crater Volcano National Monument

 The Sunset Crater Volcano in Arizona reshaped the landscape in the nearby area surrounding it.
 It was formed out of a series of eruptions that took place from the 11th century until the 12th century.
 Before the eruptions, people were already living in the area.
-Both the eruptions and human settlement contributed to shaping the ecological and landscape features of the area.
+Both the eruptions and human settlements contributed to shaping the ecological and landscape features of the area.
 Today, this national monument is best known for its scenery of flora, wildlife and as a site for hiking enthusiasts.

 Tonto National Monument

 Located in Gila County of Central Arizona, Tonto National Monument is one of the national park service sites in Arizona.
 It is part of the Superstition Mountains with the cliff dwellings being its most distinctive feature.
 These dwellings were the home of the people from the Salado culture that lived in the region for 3 centuries.
 The Salt River Valley served as a good source of food while the settlers also hunted and gathered native plants.
 There were also several artifacts ranging from pottery and intricately woven textile that was unearthed in the area.